MultiSafepay/docs/content/payments/testing/testing-process.md

 The test API endpoint is: `https://testapi.multisafepay.com/v1/json/`

 1. In your API testing environment, enter your test API key.
-2. For the payment method you want to test, on the API Reference - [Payment methods](/api/#payment-methods) page, make a `POST /orders` request.
+2. For the payment method you want to test, on the API reference - [Payment methods](/api/#payment-methods) page, make a `POST /orders` request.
 Make sure you include **all** required parameters in the request.

 ## 2. Complete the payment